andrewoma/kwery/README.md

 Core:
 * Support direct execution (currently everything is via a PreparedStatement)
 * Add more robust named parameter replacement (ignore patterns inside comments, strings, etc)
-* Make statement cache configurable (so a bounded Guava cache can be used)

 DAO:
 * Documentation
 * Bulk update by example?
 * Bulk delete by example?
-* Make statement cache configurable (so a bounded Guava cache can be used)

 Fetcher:
 * Documentation